ubermanu/raiponce/README.md

     pnpm test

-### Preview
+### Example

-You can run locally the preview web server with some examples:
+You can run locally the example with:

-    pnpm preview
+    pnpm example